drftpd-ng/drftpd/README.md

 The only exception to DrFTPD is with passive (PASV) mode.
 For this the client needs to support the PRET command.
 PRET is already supported in several of the most widely used FTP clients.
 You can often do without PASV mode unless you are behind a firewall which you don't have access to or you need to FXP with another DrFTPD server or a server which doesn't support PASV.

-If you merge 10*100mbit sites, you don't get a 1gbit site but you get a 10x100mbit site.
-What this means is that the aggregate bandwidth is 1000 mbit but a single transfer will never go above 100mbit.
+If you merge 10*1gbit sites, you don't get a 10gbit site but you get a 10x1gbit site.
+What this means is that the aggregate bandwidth is 10gbit but a single transfer will never go above 1gbit.

 DrFTPD's approach to the file system and file transfers is what makes it unique.
 Each file can, and will, end up on a different transfer slave.